AleMorales9011/ForgeWare/006-DOCKER SWARM/README.md

 ```

 # Docker
-This script is a convenient way to set up a system for working with Docker and Docker Compose, particularly for users who work with Vagrant and containerized environments.
+This script runs in the Vagrant file, and is a convenient way to set up a system for working with Docker and Docker Compose, particularly for users who work with Vagrant and containerized environments.
 It streamlines the installation process and ensures the vagrant user has the necessary permissions to utilize Docker effectively.

 ```ruby